You are here: Home > Our Work > Land Use, Land Value and Urban Development > Housing

 Housing

-Pursuing that objective, NESC’s report Housing Policy: Actions to Deliver Change was concerned with two-related issues.
-First, bridging the supply gap by actively managing land and locational value for public good; and second, bridging the affordability gap by engineering-in permanent affordability.
+Pursuing that objective, NESC’s report Housing Policy: Actions to Deliver Change was concerned with two related issues – first, bridging the supply gap by actively managing land and locational value for public good; and second, bridging the affordability gap by engineering-in permanent affordability.

-The above report laid the groundwork for “Private Rental in Ireland”, which was published in February of this year as part of NESC’s 50th anniversay celebrations – You can access it here.
+The above report laid the groundwork for Private Rental in Ireland, which was published in February 2023 as part of NESC’s 50th anniversary celebrations – You can access it by clicking here.

 Further reading: